johngage/tlpf-1/content/post/my-first/index.md

 **Here's a tiny taste of how a page is built**

 Write text in the text field for a page.
-When you want to insert an image, put in this line, making the appropriate changes to the words inside the double curly brackets: {{ put words here  }}
+When you want to insert an image, put in this line, making the appropriate changes to the words inside the double curly brackets: {{ put words here  }}.
+Things  inside curly brackets can be very complicated and powerful.
+They're called "shortcodes".
+I'll find the complete listing of them.
+They combine into "widgets".

+Here's an  example.
+Put the words below inside curly brackets: {{ words }}.
+When you do, it will make something happen.

 words: < figure library="true" src="kap.race.2019.png" title="Kapenguria Peace Race 2018" >